 The phrase "flexible curriculum" reflects that not every degree plan meets all of an individual's needs, so by keeping our core requirements minimal, students have great freedom in crafting their own educational vision and goals.
 Students can choose concentrations within their chosen major or students may choose to earn a certificate or combine majors with certificates.
 The freedom of choosing electives offers further flexibility within their major, concentration, or certificate focus.
-Our vision is to have a curriculum that is flexible enough to shape each individual's vision and life goals yet offer academic rigor to prepare the student for the future.
+Our vision is to have a curriculum that is flexible enough to shape everyone's vision and life goals yet offer academic rigor to prepare the student for the future.
 Programs and Certificates are listed below.

 A minor is an approved, coherent concentration of academic study in a single discipline, involving fewer hours of credit than a corresponding major.
 Students at Great Northern University may choose to add a minor to their curriculum, under the guidance of their faculty advisor.
-Minors would include 21 credits above any core requirements in any discipline outside their major.
+Minors would include 21 credits in any discipline outside their major.
+Since the core curriculum for all bachelor's degrees at Great Northern University include 21 credits of Bible and Theology, students graduating with a bachelor's degree in any discipline outside the Biblical and Theological Studies programs will automatically receive a Biblical and Theological Studies Minor along with the major or record.